JakeWharton/ActionBarSherlock/README.md

 The class will automatically use the [native ActionBar][1] implementation on Android 3.0 or later.
-For previous versions which do not include ActionBar, a custom action bar implementation can automatically be wrapped around the layout.
+For previous versions which do not include ActionBar, a custom action bar implementation will automatically be wrapped around the layout.
 Support for this goes all the way back to Android 1.6.

-All interaction with these action bars is handled through the native action bar API except by using `getSupportActionBar()`.
+All interaction with these action bars is handled using `getSupportActionBar()` with the normal native API.

-Examples of implementations can be found in `samples-` folders of this repository.
+Examples of implementations can be found in `samples-*` folders of this repository.

 This library also includes the support for [fragments][2] and [loaders][3].